 Take a cool shower or cool bath before bedtime.

-Review your prescription and over the counter medications with your doctor because some medications can cause nighttime sweating.
+Review your prescriptiosn and over the counter medications with your doctor because some medications can cause nighttime sweating.

 Keep dry towels next to your bed to dry off if night sweats are severe.